 So, we are left with this thought: when one approaches such a challenge with the intent of proof, there are a specific set of rules that historians must abide by in order to verify the details of our past.

 With those rules firmly in mind, we must, for the present, conclude that there is very strong evidence to indicate that the Legend of the Bell Witch is just that, .... a legend.
 And, a very strong legend at that!
 Like the best of writers, the story fashioned by Ingram over a long period contains most of the elements of life that tug at the emotional heartstrings of the masses.
 Ingram and his collaborators have played our tune for more than one hundred years, and a book that could have easily been forgotten after its introduction has spawned a modern haunting that continues to intrigue and mystify us to this very day.
 And, in like manner, the broadcast media will continue to mold the legend to fit the evening news.
 Though it makes poor journalism, a legend makes wonderful entertainment, even one that has so few verifiable elements.

 I must once again give credit to the many descendents of the Bell family and other associated historical families of Robertson County.
 I did not always have information regarding the genealogies and family lineage that have been requested, nor did I research those families much beyond the period under study.
 On a very positive note, it is obvious that the Legend has spawned a very healthy interest in tracing family lineages.
 And, there is always room in our education for knowing one's heritage.

-This study continues to be a work in progress, Thank you very much to the hundreds of individuals who have been kind enough to provide information or inspiration of any kind.
+Thank you very much to the hundreds of individuals who have been kind enough to provide information or inspiration of any kind.
 This has not been an easy task, but it continues to be a very rewarding one.